 - Find the two IR LEDs in your kit — they are the clear ones with dome-shaped (not flat) tops.

-To direct the IR LED’s light, just like a flashlight beam, we’ll use an IR LED standoff (longer tube) and shield (shorter tube).
+To direct the IR LED’s light, just like a flashlight beam, you will use an IR LED standoff (longer tube) and shield (shorter tube).

 - Insert the IR LED’s leads into the standoff tube, and out through the two holes at the bottom of the standoff.